 With respect to the other Board members, the DAEO believes that she was requested by the Board to make a binding decision about whether to remove Member Emanuel from participation in the case and that the Board then agreed to abide by the determination.
 The DAEO contends that the Board was required to honor what she believed was Member Emanuel's agreement to voluntarily comply with her recusal determination.
 There is no record of the Board requesting that the DAEO make a binding decision as to the recusal of Member Emanuel.
-As noted above, the Board understood the DAEO's disqualification of Member Emanuel to be self-enforcing and to obligate each individual Board member to prevent Member Emanuel from any further participation in the case, including being prohibited from all communications with him regarding the case or the recusal official.
-Although the IG's theory was later adopted by the DAEO, who relied on a totality of the circumstances analysis and supplemented the government ethics analysis with a comprehensive due process analysis, the DAEO's decision to do so was made in a pressured environment filled with competing political interests.
-Second, the theory had no grounding in any ethics statute, regulation, or the ethics pledge taken by members of the Board.
-The theory had never been advanced before in any other setting, judicial, administrative, or academic.
-Third, the theory arguably is contrary to the plain language of the ethics regulations.
-In particular, all ethics requirements speak in terms of "specific parties" and "particular matters," and carefully define how these terms should be applied in recusal determinations.
-Nevertheless, the theory applied in Hy-Brand relied on a theoretical merger of two separate NLRB cases that had always been considered separate matters involving separate parties.
-Requiring strict adherence to these definitions avoids, perhaps by OGE's well-thought-out design, the undesired creation of recusal obligations that no one could predict in advance and that come into existence at some undefined point in time while a case is under consideration.
+As noted above, the Board understood the DAEO's disqualification of Member Emanuel to be self-enforcing and to obligate each individual Board member to prevent Member Emanuel from any further participation in the case, including being prohibited from all communications with him regarding the case or the recusal issues.
+The Board understood the failure to undertake these measures would result in individual Board members violating their own ethics obligations.24 There was no Board vote on these matters.

+predict in advance and that come into existence at some undefined point in time while a case is under consideration.
 Fourth, the recusal theory arguably relied on facts that should not be relevant in a recusal determination, namely whether the Board found persuasive and incorporated arguments from a prior dissenting opinion in developing its rationale for a case decision.
 Attacking the Board's embrace of prior legal arguments - as opposed to facts involving specific parties and particular matters - is inconsistent with the reality of the Board's historic decision-making process and significantly restricts the Board's ability in the future to draft decisions with supporting arguments, which are required to stand up to judicial review.
 Moreover, to conclude, as the Hy-Brand recusal theory did, that the Board essentially decided the merits of another case is unprecedented.
 The Board in Hy-Brand overruled the legal standard established in a prior case.
 It is common for appellate courts and the Board to state that they are "overruling" another case when, in fact, it is the precedent in the other case that is being overruled.
 It was a particularly egregious assertion in Hy-Brand, as the Board could not have ruled on the merits of the prior Browning-Ferris case because the Board no longer had jurisdiction over the case once it was appealed to the D.C.
 Circuit.
 Finally, in past situations, Board members have been permitted to make their own recusal decisions, raising questions as to why this was not permitted in the Hy-Brand case.
 For all these reasons, it was not irrational, but rather quite understandable, for Member Emanuel to question his recusal determination in Hy-Brand and to desire further review by OGE.